Tinnitus is the perception of sound when there is no sound present. It usually manifests as a ringing in the ear, a buzzing, hissing, or whistling.

 Tinnitus is an incredibly aggravating condition.
 But it is aggravating precisely because of how we react to it.
 The usual reaction is like so.
 We hear ringing in the ears.
 The brain mistakenly thinks something is wrong.
 We feel stressed or anxious.
 It is this reaction that we must change.

 The trick is to train the mind that even though there is ringing in your ears, everything is fine.
-This is the primary benefit of meditation for tinnitus relief.
+This is where meditation helps.
 It lets us experience the condition without being affected by it.